The Magus’ Harmony

-We have already emphasized more than once that the key notion for describing the state a Magus strives toward in his development is the concept of harmony in his composition.
+We have repeatedly emphasized that the decisive point in describing the state toward which the Magus strives in his development is the harmony of his composition.

-The first person to introduce the concept of harmony (Greek ἁρμονία — connection, order; concord, proportion, coherence) was, of course, Pythagoras.
-It is precisely consonance — the mutual reinforcement of elements — that is the chief sign of a system’s harmonious state.
-In fact, the measure of a system’s harmony is its coherence: the mutual interdependence of its elements.
-In such a state the system becomes more than the sum of its parts; it reaches a new level of existence.
-Any element that weakens the system must be subjected to careful analysis — either that element must be changed (removed), or the entire system must be rebuilt so that these impediments disappear.
+The first to bring the very concept of harmony into common use (Greek ἁρμονία — connection, order; concord, commensurability, symmetry) was, of course, Pythagoras.
+Concord — meaning the mutual strengthening of elements — is the primary sign of a system’s harmonious state.
+The measure of a system’s harmony is its symmetry: the mutual necessity of its elements.
+In this state, the system becomes greater than the sum of its parts; it rises to a new level of existence.
+Any element that weakens the system must be subjected to careful analysis: either it must be changed (or removed), or the entire system must be rebuilt so the interference disappears.

-Another point important for understanding the state of harmony is the extraordinary stability of that state, its balance.
-In other words, a harmonious state is one in which nothing pulls in a particular direction, and movement occurs only under the influence of free will.
-This last point is also important since the Magus’s equilibrium does not mean being motionless.
-On the contrary, the Magus’s harmony is dynamic; it is born precisely in movement along the Way.
+Another point essential to understanding harmony is the extraordinary stability of this state — its balance.
+In other words, a harmonious state is one in which nothing “pulls” anywhere, and movement occurs only under the influence of free will.
+This matters because the equilibrium of the Magus’ harmony does not mean immobility.
+On the contrary, the Magus’ harmony is dynamic; it is born in movement along the Way.

-The Way to achieve harmony lies in uniting desire, ability, need, and intention to act.
-In other words, only when the Magus wants to do something, is able to do it, when his Way requires it, and he considers it necessary, will the action be harmonious.
-These four elements are symbolized by the four mottos: to desire, to be silent, to dare, and to know, which describe the quaternary of the Magus’s Way.
-Accordingly, the Magus must receive affirmative answers to four questions: 1) do I want this? (desire); 2) do I need this? (reason); 3) can I do this? (will); and 4) should I do this? (intention), in order for the action to be harmonious.
+The Way to harmony lies in uniting desire, capability, need, and intention to act into a single whole.
+Only when the Magus wants to do something, is capable of it, when his Way needs it, and he himself deems it necessary, does the action become harmonious.
+These four elements are symbolized by four mottoes: to desire, to be silent, to dare and to know, describing the quaternary of the Magus’ Way.
+Accordingly, the Magus must receive an affirmative answer to four questions: 1) do I want this? (desire); 2) do I need this? (intelligence); 3) will I be able to do this? (will); and 4) should this be done? (intention), in order for action to be harmonious.

-In this light, it is clear that for the Magus harmony means minimizing the interference that some elements of his composition create for others — that is, a state in which internal friction is eliminated.
-Of course, in this form it is an idealization, not attainable in practice, but precisely as an idealization it sets the direction of development — the Magus’s development should proceed in such a way that internal friction is steadily reduced.
-In this sense, everything is extremely simple: the Magus tracks the elements of the Psychocosm that cause interference, analyzes them in relation to the Flow of Power, and restructures the priorities of the Psychocosm based on the analysis.
-Each of these three stages requires a meticulous approach: tracking should be as thorough as possible, the analysis thorough, and restructuring must be decisive.
+In this light, harmony for the Magus means minimizing the interference that certain elements of his composition create for others — that is, a state in which inner frictions are reduced to zero.
+In this form it is, of course, an idealization, unattainable in practice; yet as an idealization it sets the direction of the developmental vector: the Magus’ development must proceed so that the frictions within him continually diminish.
+In this sense everything is extremely simple: the Magus tracks the elements of the Psychocosmos that create interference, analyzes them for their correlation with the Flow of Power, and restructures the emphases of the Psychocosmos in accordance with the results of the analysis.
+Each of these three stages demands precision: tracking must be as attentive as possible, analysis comprehensive, and restructuring decisive.

 I don’t quite understand regarding the fourth point.
 I thought that “should I do this” is a conclusion drawn from the three previous points, not a standalone category.
 How should it be understood then?